 Torque is the measurement of the strength of the rotational movement and determines how a car, boat or airplane accelerates up to a required speed.
 The time this takes is determined by the amount of power.

 The diesel engine is better suited for producing torque than power at lower RPMs, its slower burning fuel is the reason.
 The force driving the engine pistons downward is the expansion of the air/fuel mixture within the cylinders.
-A greater expansion means more force on the piston.
+A greater or onder duration of expansion means more force on the piston.
 Also, diesel fuel contains more energy per volume than gasoline.

 The extra heat available allows for a larger percentage of expansion than gasoline does.
 This increased expansion produces more force to push the piston downward (thus more torque).

 Diesel fuel does not burn as rapidly as the more volatile gasoline.
 The relatively slower expansion limits the maximum piston speed and this results in a lower maximum engine speed (RPM), this wil increase engine life.

 For aircraft useage, having an engine with higher torque rating means that you can turn a larger propeller with turboprop like wide blades producing higher thrust at lower RPMs resulting in less noise than those smaller propellers that rotate at higher RPMs.
 You will climb much better while being more quiet!

 These larger propellers are able to produce shorter takeoff distances, better climb performance as well as better cruise in terms of fuel consumption (lower RPM).
 Propellers are also more efficient at lower RPM levels of around 1600 - 2000.